-Looked After Children Policy 2023
+Looked After Children Policy 2024

-Date Issued: February 2021

-Prepared by: Head Teacher
+Date Issued: January 2024 Prepared by: Head Teacher

-Review date: February 2024

-Date Adopted by Governing Body: February 2021
+Review date: January 2024 Date Adopted by Governing Body: February 2024

-Durham Lane Primary School believes that in partnership with Stockton Borough Council as Corporate Parents we have a special duty to safeguard and promote the education of looked after children.
+Durham Lane Primary School believes that, in partnership with Stockton Borough Council, as Corporate Parents we have a special duty to safeguard and promote the education of looked after children.

 Looked after children are one of the most vulnerable groups in society and it is nationally recognised that there is considerable educational underachievement when compared to their peers.
 The majority of children who come into care are there because of abuse or neglect, domestic violence or parents' drug related issues.
-As a school we recognise that outcomes nationally for looked after children fall well below national averages and we understand and support the government agenda to address this disparity.
-As a school we have a part to play in this by vigorously applying the principles of good parenting by:
+As a school, we recognise that outcomes nationally for looked after children fall well below national averages and we understand and support the government agenda to address this disparity.
+As a school, we have a part to play in this by vigorously applying the principles of good parenting by:

 - Giving priority to education;

-- Listening to children;
+- · Listening to children;

-- Providing stability and continuity;
+- · Providing stability and continuity;

 - Taking corporate responsibility;

 - Promoting inclusion;

 - Raising standards;

 - Intervening early;

-- Promoting early years experiences
+- · Promoting early years experiences;

 - Celebrating success.

 The governing body of Durham Lane Primary School is committed to providing high quality education for all its pupils based on equality of access, opportunity and outcomes.
-This policy includes requirements set out in "Statutory guidance on the duty of local authorities to promote the educational achievement of looked after children under section 52 of the Children Act 2004" (November 2005), the revised guidance under The Children Act 1989, Care Planning, Placement and Case Review (March 2010), the Statutory guidance for governing bodies 2009 and associated guidance on the education of looked after children.
+This policy includes requirements set out in "Statutory guidance on the duty of local authorities to promote the educational achievement of looked after children under section 52 of the Children Act 2004" (November 2005), the revised guidance under The Children Act 1989, Care Planning, Placement and Case Review (March 2010) updated July 2021, the Statutory guidance for governing bodies 2009 and associated guidance on the education of looked after children and "The designated teacher for looked after and previously looked-after children Statutory guidance on their roles and responsibilities"- February 2018.